joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 # Chapter Summary

-This chapter was a long one, but the topic is so close to my heart, and I've done so much experimentation in this area that I couldn't hold back in sharing what I've learned.
+This chapter was a long one, but the topic is so close to my heart, and I've done so much experimentation and research in this area that I couldn't hold back in sharing what I've learned.
 There's too much here to summarize point by point, so I'll leave you with this.

 There's no seat at the "League of Experts" table for you.
 You have to create that seat for yourself, and as you do so, don't be timid.
 Don't follow convention.